gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   obtained via the following switch:

-  .. index:: -nolocal (gnatmetric)
+  .. index:: --no-local-metrics (gnatmetric)

-  :switch:`-nolocal`
+  :switch:`--no-local-metrics`
-    Do not compute detailed metrics for eligible local program units
+    Do not compute detailed metrics for eligible local program units.

   .. _Specifying_a_set_of_metrics_to_compute: